First, have a ring!

 Don’t forget her dad.

 What?
 You aren’t marrying her parents, right?
 Why do they have to be involved one of the most intimate moments of your life?
-Ask anyone who has been married for a few years and you will find that you are, in fact, marrying the family as well as the girl.
+Ask anyone who has been married for a few years and you will find out that

 This is probably the best policy if the two of you have never met.
 Practice what you wish to say when you ask his permission and prepare to field questions he will be sure to have.